gilleslandais/ivoa-dcp-data-origin/README.md

 Collaboration et al. 2021) via the Gaia archive (Gaia Collaboration 2020)."*

+- (Workflow) Give me a bibliography of everything I’ve used in the workflow" .

+The VOTable resulting of a session contains homogenized metadata that can be merged and compared.

 - **What else ? ....**

 ## Metadata expected
 Tracing Data origin can be complex.
 It depends on the granularity expected.
 - A basic approach consists to add information using key=value pairs.
 Each interaction is independent with no interaction with each other.
 This approach could be generally serialized in VOTable using the INFO tag.
 - An advanced approach consists in a rich serialization that allows information to interact.
-Typically a resource can be attached to an agent (a Person or an institute).
-This approach requires an advanced VOTable serialization, a remote Provenance service or a TAP schema evolution.
+This approach requires an advanced VOTable serialization. mivot is a repsonse that enables to map data with data-models like DatasetDM or Provenance (or last-step-provenance)

-As a prelimiary work, We will limit the investigation to the DCP scope by listing the relevant information from either approach.

 ### Basic metadata
 The following metadata can be repeated and could follow a controlled vocabulary.